 As a result, the Company believes that, in the aggregate, these conditions raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
 Nevertheless, the accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-In order to fund its operations beyond 2021, the Company plans to raise funds through the private placement and co-development arrangement noted above.
-If these arrangements do not close or otherwise result in a lower level of funding than expected, the Company would seek to raise funds potentially through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
-If the Company is unable to obtain future funding when needed, the Company may be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or pre-commercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.
+In order to fund its operations beyond 2022, the Company will need to raise additional funds, which could be through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
+If the Company is unable to obtain future funding when needed, the Company may be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or precommercialization efforts, which could adversely affect its business prospects, or the Company may be unable to continue operations.
 There is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.

-Impact of the COVID-19 Pandemic- The impact of the COVID-19 pandemic has been and, notwithstanding the recent commencement of vaccination efforts, is expected to continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+Impact of the COVID-19 Pandemic- The impact of the ongoing COVID-19 pandemic continues to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
 Impacts to the Company's business have included temporary closures or postponements of activation of its clinical trial sites or facilities, disruptions or restrictions on its employees' ability to travel, disruptions to or delays in ongoing clinical trials, including patient enrollment at a slower pace than initially projected and the diversion of healthcare resources away from the conduct of the Company's clinical trials as a result of the ongoing COVID-19 pandemic, including the diversion of hospitals serving as the Company's clinical trial sites and hospital staff supporting the conduct of the Company's clinical trials.